Historic Preservation

 • AEPAC is experienced in leading agencies through federal reviews and compliance, especially Section 106 of the National Historic Preservation Act of 1966 (NHPA).
 AEPAC meets the requirements of 36 CFR 61 for SOI Qualified Architectural Historian and Historic Architect.

-• AEPAC understands historic properties and is able to navigate clients through each step of the process, including serving as the representative for the client during review meetings.
-The firm works with owners to help mitigate adverse effects and brings owners together with the State Historic Preservation Division and other consulting parties to reach amiable agreements.
+• AEPAC understands historic properties and is able to navigate clients through each step of the preservation process, including serving as the representative for the client during review meetings.
+The firm works with clients to help mitigate adverse effects and brings owners together with the State Historic Preservation Division and other consulting parties to agreements and solutions quickly and amiably .
 AEPAC formulates Programmatic Agreements and Memorandums of Agreement and Understanding to complete complex and long-term projects.

 Federal & State Historic Tax Incentives